 After twenty minutes, there was finally movement behind the blinds, and the training participants began to peer out.
-Eventually, there was Ron, bursting out the entrance doors, running across the street, grabbing me in his arms, and kissing me.
+Eventually, there was Ron, bursting out the entrance doors, running across the street, scooping me into his arms, and kissing me.
 What was on the sign?

 “HAPPY VALENTINE’S DAY, MY GREAT LOVE!”

-There is a common denominator that all seven billion of us humans seem to share.
-Some part of us wants to make a difference.
-We want it to matter that we’re alive.
-And we all have a natural desire to love and be loved.
+There are common denominators that all seven billion of us seem to share.
+We’re powerful, creative beings.
+And we have a natural desire and need to love and be loved.

 And that’s what life is about.
 Will someone’s life be better because we were here, because of the way we contribute?
 It’s the choice between walking into a room and saying, “Here I am,” or walking into a room and saying, “There you are!”

-My stepdaughter sat at our dinner table and described her experience.
+She sat at our dinner table recently and described her experience.
 She said that she was searching the faces, looking at the clothes and the baggage, or the lack of it.
 And she saw two men with a small boy getting off a train.
 She approached them and tried to communicate.
 Like most Dutch people, she speaks several languages, but she wasn’t having success.
 So she called over a Syrian volunteer, and he spoke to them in their native language.

-She said that a transformation came over the two men, which was humbling to witness.
+She said that a transformation came over the two men, which she found humbling to witness.
 The Syrian volunteer offered the young boy a cup of juice.
 And the men’s apprehension and fear – a raw terror that most of us will never know – fell away.
-And it was replaced by relief and peace, because they knew, at least in that moment, they were all safe.
+And it was replaced by relief, because they knew, at least in that moment, they were safe.

 We all have an inner driver that pushes us to be an up-lifter, to be a creator of positive change.
 And opportunities are everywhere.
 Everyone we encounter would like to hear us say, “The world is nicer because you’re here.
 You’re wonderful, and I’m glad I know you.”

-Studies even show that people who “do good” for others live longer, healthier, happier lives.
+Studies show that people who “do good” for others live longer, healthier, happier lives.
 And when we support people by reveling in their success, we feel better.